Phenomenology of Holography via Quantum Coherence on Causal Horizons: Design Principles and Interferometer Geometry

+We have so far discussed the quantum geometric information available, but what part does an actual detector access?
+How does the real observable\,--- measured photons\,--- couple to quantum space-time in constituting a measurement?
 As stated above, a straightforward interpretation of Verlinde-Zurek\,\cite{Verlinde_2021} as local metric fluctuations runs into significant phenomenological issues.
 However, while Verlinde-Zurek demonstrated mathematically that the correlations on the 't~Hooft black hole can also be modeled in flat space-time, they diverged conceptually from the way 't~Hooft intended his model to be understood\,\cite{Hooft:2016itl,*Hooft:2016cpw,*Hooft2016_,Betzios_2016,tHooft2018,Hooft:2018gtw,*Hooft:2018syc,*hooft2019,Gaddam_2022}.
 Here, we will try to recover some of 't~Hooft's original interpretation of the quantum states, and combine it with some of the lessons from our phenomenological work to infer the observables and measurements which may give us irreducible quantum uncertainties.

 To do so, we will borrow from Dirac's old approach to writing down quantum commutation relations in a Lorentz covariant way.
-Dirac sets up the following modified $\delta$-function to define localization on light cones~\cite{DiracQM}:

-This is a $\delta$-function that vanishes everywhere except on the light cone, but unlike the typical $\delta(x_\mu x^\mu)$, has a sign flip between future and past light cones.
+Dirac sets up the following modified $\delta$-function to define localization on light cones~\cite{DiracQM}: This is a $\delta$-function that vanishes everywhere except on the light cone, but unlike the typical $\delta(x_\mu x^\mu)$, has a sign flip between future and past light cones.
 It is even at spacelike separations but odd in timelike directions, which results in a 4D point-parity antisymmetry that combines time and space.
-Dirac uses this function to establish covariant commutation relations for field operators: $[\hat{A}_\mu(x),\,\hat{A}_\nu(x')]=g_{\mu\nu}\,\mathbb{\Delta}(x-x')$.
+Dirac uses this function to establish covariant commutation relations for field operators: $[\hat{A}_\mu(x),\,\hat{A}_\nu(x')]=g_{\mu\nu}\,\mathbbl{\Delta}(x-x')$.